 If you compare spelt flour vs all-purpose flour, you'll find that spelt has a little less gluten, which means for this chocolate chip cookie recipe, I used 65 grams (½ cup) more spelt flour as compared to my basic chocolate chip cookie recipe.
 Adding slightly more spelt flour means you can achieve a thick chocolate chip cookie that doesn't spread too much, which is a typical problem when baking cookies with alternative flours that are lower in gluten or gluten-free.
 If you struggle with thin or flat cookies, read about the reasons cookies spread.

-Other substitutions and variations
+Other Substitutions and Variations

 Like with any chocolate chip cookie recipe, you have a lot of options when it comes to substitutions and variations:

 - Chocolate: use white, milk, or dark chocolate, either in the form of chocolate chips or chopped chocolate.
+Use the best quality chocolate you can.

 - Nuts: use chopped walnuts or pecans (like in these chocolate chip cookies with pecans), or skip them and add more chocolate (note if you simply omit the nuts, your cookies may spread more).